garden-io/garden/docs/module-types/helm.md

   # in order to match it.
 Note that you may need to add single quotes around the string for the YAML to be parsed
   # correctly.
   name:

-  # The name of a container in the target.
-Specify this if the target contains more than one container and the main
-  # container is not the first container in the spec.
-  containerName:

   # The Garden module that contains the sources for the container.
 This needs to be specified under `serviceResource`
   # in order to enable hot-reloading for the chart, but is not necessary for tasks and tests.